Evolutionary Machine Learning meets Self-Supervised Learning: a comprehensive survey: Conclusions

-In this survey, we provide a comprehensive review of the intersection between \gls{eml} and \gls{ssl}, introducing the emerging field of \glsreset{essl}\gls{essl}.
-We categorise the existing literature into two main groups: one that explores the application of \gls{ec} to \gls{ssl}, and another that applies \gls{ssl} to enhance \gls{ec} processes.
-Within these groups, we further refine the classification based on the \gls{ssl} stage and the specific components of Deep Neural Networks or evolutionary algorithms targeted by \gls{ssl}.
+This survey provides a comprehensive review of the intersection between \gls{eml} and \gls{ssl}, introducing the emerging field of \glsreset{essl}\gls{essl}.
+We categorise the literature into two groups: (i) studies that apply \gls{ec} to \gls{ssl}, and (ii) studies that use \gls{ssl} to enhance \gls{ec}.
+Within each group, we further classify works according to the \gls{ssl} stage and the specific components of Deep Neural Networks or evolutionary algorithms targeted by \gls{ssl}.

+Our analysis reveals two clear trends: first, most research applies \gls{ec} to \gls{ssl}, while the reverse direction remains underexplored; second, \glspl{ae} trained with input reconstruction objectives dominate current approaches.
+This indicates both their importance and the opportunity to investigate alternative or evolved \gls{ssl} objectives.

-A clear trend emerges from this review: \gls{ae} models are dominant across both groups, suggesting their significant role in the development of \gls{essl}.
-As this field evolves, there is great potential for \gls{essl} to uncover novel techniques in representation learning and optimise evolutionary processes.
+As this field develops, there is great potential for \gls{essl} to uncover novel techniques in representation learning and optimise evolutionary processes.
 By providing a structured overview of the field, highlighting its challenges, and identifying promising research directions, we aim to catalyse further exploration and development of \gls{essl} as a dynamic and interdisciplinary area of study.